dangerfarms/newcomers-guide/section-3/javascript/README.md

 * Prefix custom directives (components) with `df` to namespace them.
 This prevents collisions with 3rd party directives or future standard HTML tags.
 It also prepares our components for publishing.

-  If the directive is not reusable across projects, use a project-specific namespace instead.
+  If the directive is not reusable across projects, use a project-specific namespace-prefix instead.

 ### Unit testing
 We use Jasmine as our test framework: http://jasmine.github.io/2.0/introduction.html